netscaler/netscaler-k8s-ingress-controller/docs/how-to/tcp-use-cases.md

 ## Silently drop idle TCP connections

-In a network, large number of TCP connections become idle, and the Ingress Citrix ADC sends RST packets to close them.
-The packets sent over the channels activate those channels unnecessarily, causing a flood of messages that in turn causes the Ingress Citrix ADC to generate a flood of service-reject messages.
+In a network, large number of TCP connections become idle, and the Ingress Netscaler sends RST packets to close them.
+The packets sent over the channels activate those channels unnecessarily, causing a flood of messages that in turn causes the Ingress Netscaler to generate a flood of service-reject messages.

 Using the `drophalfclosedconnontimeout` and `dropestconnontimeout` parameters in TCP profiles, you can silently drop TCP half closed connections on idle timeout or drop TCP established connections on an idle timeout.
-By default, these parameters are disabled on the Ingress Citrix ADC.
+By default, these parameters are disabled on the Ingress Netscaler.
 If you enable both of them, neither a half closed connection nor an established connection causes an RST packet to be sent to the client when the connection times out.
-The Citrix ADC just drops the connection.
+The Netscaler just drops the connection.

-Using the annotations for TCP profiles, you can enable or disable the `drophalfclosedconnontimeout` and `dropestconnontimeout` on the Ingress Citrix ADC.
+Using the annotations for TCP profiles, you can enable or disable the `drophalfclosedconnontimeout` and `dropestconnontimeout` on the Ingress Netscaler.
 The following is a sample annotation of TCP profile to enable these parameters:

     ingress.citrix.com/frontend-tcpprofile: '{"apache":{"drophalfclosedconnontimeout" : "enable", "dropestconnontimeout":"enable"}}'

 ## Delayed TCP connection acknowledgments

-To avoid sending several ACK packets, Ingress Citrix ADC supports TCP delayed acknowledgment mechanism.
-It sends delayed ACK with a default timeout of 100 ms. Ingress Citrix ADC accumulates data packets and sends ACK only if it receives two data packets in continuation or if the timer expires.
+To avoid sending several ACK packets, Ingress Netscaler supports TCP delayed acknowledgment mechanism.
+It sends delayed ACK with a default timeout of 100 ms. Ingress Netscaler accumulates data packets and sends ACK only if it receives two data packets in continuation or if the timer expires.
 The minimum delay you can set for the TCP deployed ACK is 10 ms and the maximum is 300 ms. By default the delay is set to 100 ms.

 Using the annotations for TCP profiles, you can manage the delayed ACK parameter.
 The following is a sample annotation of TCP profile to enable these parameters: